MichaelKeist/R_scripts/README.md

 # R_scripts
-A collection of R scripts I've made/used.
-Most but not all are written by me.
-Some are unfinished.
+These are some of the scripts I've made for gene expression analysis.
+Not all of these are still useful,this repository is just so I can look over some of the work I've done in the past.
+There are a couple scripts in here that weren't written by me.
+Some of them are also unfinished.